design-automation/mobius-parametric-modeller-dev-0-8/docs/assets/typedoc-json/docMD/list.md

 **Description:** Replaces items in a list.

-If @param method is set to 'index', then @param old_item should be the index of the item to be replaced.
+If method is set to 'index', then old_item should be the index of the item to be replaced.
 Negative indexes are allowed.
-If @param method is not set to 'index', then @param old_item should be the value.
+If method is not set to 'index', then old_item should be the value.

 **Parameters:**
   * *list:* The list in which to replace items
-  * *old_item:* The old item to replace.
+  * *old\_item:* The old item to replace.
-  * *new_item:* The new item.
+  * *new\_item:* The new item.
   * *method:* Enum, select the method for replacing items in the list.

 **Returns:** void